Reviews You Can Rely On

 Credit: Natalie Kafader

-Landings are well damped, and on firmer surfaces the PEBA content of the foam is very noticeable.
+Landings are well-damped, and on firmer surfaces, the PEBA content of the foam is very noticeable.
 The Rebel v4 has a lot of bounce.
 We never experienced any bottoming out of the cushioning, something some users reported having issues with in the previous version.
-In fact, the Rebel v4 quickly became our choice for 90+ minute runs that had faster sections, thanks to the plush feeling underfoot and light weight.
+In fact, the Rebel v4 quickly became our choice for 90+ minute runs that had faster sections, thanks to the plush feeling underfoot and low weight.

-Like many of New Balance's offerings, this shoe has a pretty wide platform; it's actually one of the widest shoes in our whole lineup, measuring 4.9 inches at the widest point in a US M10.5.
+Like many of New Balance's offerings, this shoe has a pretty wide platform; it's actually one of the widest shoes in our whole lineup, measuring 4.9 inches at the widest point in a US men's size 10.5.
 That wide base helps to stabilize the soft foam and provides confidence on landings.
-The Rebel is rockered, but feels much for natural than some of its competitors.
+The Rebel is rockered but feels much more natural than some of its competitors.
 We think the Rebel is a great option for runners who want a natural-feeling, energetic ride with lots of cushion.

 new balance fuelcell rebel v4 - the rebel v4 is rockered, but feels more natural than many other...